-A Beginner's Guide to SvelteKit - SitePoint
+A Beginner's Guide to SvelteKit — SitePoint

 /api to fetch the array of user objects.
 To pass this data to our component, we return an object with the

-props property, which stores our user array.
+users property, which stores our user array.

-If you had a separate back-end API, instead of fetching data from our
+If we had a separate backend API, instead of fetching data from our

-/api endpoint, you’d fetch it within the
+/api endpoint, we would fetch it within the

-load function from the back end.
+load function from the backend.

 In case